KevinMX/support-matrix/LicheePi4A/OpenWRT/README.md

 ## Test Criteria

-Test successful: The actual result matches the expected result.
+Successful: The actual result matches the expected result.

-Test failed: The actual result does not match the expected result.
+Failed: The actual result does not match the expected result.

 ## Test Conclusion